Functional time series prediction under partial observation of the future curve: Functional Models for Prediction

-{\bf Remark.} In (A.1), all functions are defined in the same probability space so that we can extract the common information of the functional time series.
-Each function is constrained with proper values so that the covariance operator is well defined.
-The eigenfunctions $(\nu_j\colon j\in\mathbb{N})$ in Assumption (A.2) form a series of orthonormal basis for the space $H$, and comparing with other orthonormal basis, the eigenfunctions will give the best approximation of functions with the same number of basis.
-Assumption (A.3) presents the Karhunen-Lo\'eve expansion which is fundamental for the prediction of functional time series.
-More specifically, in PFP, the prediction of functional time series is done in the subspace spanned by the first few eigenfunctions, and the predicted function is represented by truncated Karhunen-Lo\'eve expansion.
+\begin{remark} In (A.1), all functions are defined in the same probability space.
+Thus, there is common information from all the functions in the random sample that has to be extracted.
+The eigenfunctions $(v_j(t)\colon j\in\mathbb{N})$ in Assumption (A.2) form a series of orthonormal bases for the space $H$.
+Compared with other orthonormal basis, the eigenfunctions give the best approximation of functions for a given fixed number of basis functions.
+Under the PFP method, the prediction of functional time series is derived in the subspace spanned by the first few eigenfunctions associated with the largest eigenvalues. \end{remark}